Volkswagen brand reluctant to make 2022 forecast - NewsBreak

 Volkswagen brand reluctant to make 2022 forecast

-BERLIN (Reuters) - German carmaker Volkswagen said on Wednesday that deliveries of its core brand dropped by 8% to 4.9 million vehicles last year, and it was reluctant to make forecasts for 2022.
+BERLIN, March 16 (Reuters) - German carmaker Volkswagen (VOWG_p.DE) said on Wednesday that deliveries of its core brand dropped by 8% to 4.9 million vehicles last year, and it was reluctant to make forecasts for 2022.

 Brand sales rose by 7% despite semiconductor shortages due to more higher-margin vehicles being sold.